32-Year-Old Defensive Tackle – Detroit Lions

 Signed a four-year extension (five years total) with Baltimore in September of 2011.

-Ngata (shoulder) is active for Sunday's game against the Vikings, Dave Birkett of the Detroit Free Press reports.
+Ngata (calf) is listed as active Sunday against the Vikings, Dave Birkett of the Detroit Free Press reports.

 To instantly reveal our fantasy analysis of every player – including Haloti Ngata – simply subscribe now.